CaramelKat/Splatoon-3DS/models/README.md

 Run `make`.
 It'll create tools/obj_convert for you, and also convert all the models in this folder.
 If you want to manually convert a model, it's `./obj_convert gaming.obj gaming.3mdl`.

 Results go on the root of the SD card for now, that'll move soon.

+NOTE: level geometry should be named `levelX.obj`.
+It won't get indexed so that the ink colouring can work properly.